TJHSST Freshman Summer Application Process

 - By regulation, we are required to have seats available for students who apply during the Summer Round admissions process.
-Those seats, however, are not guaranteed.
 Summer Round applicants must be rated comparably to students accepted for admission during the Winter Round of admissions in order to be offered admission to TJHSST in the summer.

 Freshman Summer Round ApplicationClick here to access the freshman summer application portal.